How to Write a Letter of Interest (38 Samples and Examples)

 Find connections

-Next, you should look for connections within the target company who can help you with an informational letter of interest.
+Next, you should look for connections within the target company who can help you with an informational letter.
 This will help you learn more about the company and the position you may be interested in occupying.
-It will also help you tailor your letter to the target company, therefore, ensuring that it stands out.
+It will also help you tailor your letter to the target company, therefore ensuring that it stands out.

 Learn your recipient’s name

-Finally, learn the name of the recipient of your letter of interest.
+Finally, learn the name of the recipient.
 Addressing the recipient by name is a clear sign that you have taken time to learn about the target company.
-You can find the name on the company website or even your connections.
+You can find the name on the company website or even in your connections.
 You may address the recipient as ‘Dear Hiring Manager” if you are unsure or unable to find their name.

-A well-written letter of interest can lead to rewarding results, enabling the hiring manager to see your potential.
+A well-written letter can lead to rewarding results, enabling the hiring manager to see your potential.
 Therefore, you must understand how to write a compelling letter.
-Each element of the letter plays a crucial role in ensuring that your interest is appropriately conveyed.
+Each element plays a crucial role in ensuring that your interest is appropriately conveyed.

-You can use the following guidelines when writing a letter of interest:
+You can use the following guidelines when writing the letter:

 Header

 The header should begin by outlining your full name and contact details, the date of writing, and the employer’s name and contact information.
-These details help ensure that the letter follows the appropriate business format.
+These details help ensure that it follows the appropriate business format.
 It also gives the letter a professional look.

 Greeting

-The letter of interest should address the hiring manager by name and must therefore avoid ineffective greetings like ‘To whom it may concern or ‘Dear Sir/madam.’
+The letter of interest should address the hiring manager by name and therefore avoid ineffective greetings like ‘To whom it may concern or ‘Dear Sir or Madam.’
 The hiring manager’s name can be obtained from the company’s website, LinkedIn, or Google.
-You can also call the company to request the hiring manager’s name politely.
+You can also call the company to politely request the hiring manager’s name.

 Introduction

-You should then begin the letter with a brief introduction.
+You should then begin it with a brief introduction.
 The introduction provides the hiring manager with basic information about who you are and the letter’s purpose.

 The following elements should be highlighted in your introductory paragraph: